-I recently listened to a three-part sermon series by Andy Stanley, the pastor for a bunch of the Atlanta megachurches, called “The Comparison Trap”.
+I recently listened to a three-part sermon series by Andy Stanley, the pastor for a bunch of the Atlanta megachurches, called “The Comparison Trap” (which is weirdly no longer available online).
 He talked about the very natural and very destructive habit we have as humans to compare ourselves to each other—what possessions we have, our jobs, our kids, our overall lives.

 But while it may be human nature to do this, there’s absolutely no way to win by comparing ourselves to others.
 Or as Andy says, “there’s no ‘win’ in comparison”.

 There are two sides to comparing ourselves to those around us—one is wanting what they have, while the other is using them to feel better about ourselves and our sins.
 Neither is okay.
 Comparison is the wide, easy path to both envy and self-righteousness.

 “That should be me…” – the path to envy

 “Better a handful with quietness [restfulness] than both hands full, together with toil [weariness, worry, travail] and grasping for the wind” (Eccl.
 4:6)